-How does Ibrance work?
+How does palbociclib work?

-The most common side effects experienced by patients taking Ibrance in clinical trials included lowered white blood cell counts (neutropenia), infections, fatigue, nausea, inflammation of the mouth, anemia (lowered red blood cell counts), hair loss, diarrhea, lowered platelet levels, rash, vomiting, decreased appetite, weakness, and/or fever.1
+The most common side effects experienced by patients taking palbociclib in clinical trials included lowered white blood cell counts (neutropenia), infections, fatigue, nausea, inflammation of the mouth, anemia (lowered red blood cell counts), hair loss, diarrhea, lowered platelet levels, rash, vomiting, decreased appetite, weakness, and/or fever.1

-Things to know about Ibrance
+Things to know about palbociclib

 People who are experiencing any signs of an infection (such as fever, chills, or other signs) should tell their doctor.1,3

-Before starting treatment with Ibrance, patients should talk to their doctor about all their medications (prescription and over-the-counter), herbal supplements, and vitamins they are taking.
+Before starting treatment with palbociclib, patients should talk to their doctor about all their medications (prescription and over-the-counter), herbal supplements, and vitamins they are taking.
 Some medications or supplements may interfere with each other and may cause side effects.1,3

-If patients are breastfeeding or planning to breastfeed1,3
+- If patients are breastfeeding or planning to breastfeed1,3

-Ibrance may cause fertility problems in men, which could affect the ability to conceive a child.1,3
+Palbociclib may cause fertility problems in men, which could affect the ability to conceive a child.1,3